Good old-fashioned Bisquick sausage balls are delicious little bites of heaven made with 3 simple ingredients. Bisquick, raw sausage, and cheese.

 The Baking Mix

 I have used Bisquick, Bisquick Heart Healthy, and Jiffy, all without issue.
+But Bisquick is the one I use the most.

-I do not use the gluten-free version very often, only when necessary to meet dietary restrictions of guests.
+I do not use the gluten-free version very often, only when necessary to meet the dietary restrictions of guests.
 It’s just a matter of price.

 Mixing the Dough